 This question of "old versus new" is a debate that often rages in the sport of boxing.
 The general arguments seem to be that the old-time boxers were better skilled and "tougher" than today's boxers.
 This is often countered with the argument that with modern training methods and nutrition, today's boxers are physically superior to those that preceded them.
 I have never been one to rely on a statement or argument that lacked the evidence to support it, so over the years.
 I have examined the history of the sport and how the training regimens have developed over time.

 One of the statements that still rages, as fiercely as a summer bushfire, is whether weight training is beneficial or harmful to boxers.
 Modern boxers have taken to weight training to increase their power and strength in a way that their predecessors would have never accepted.
 The statement they believed was that such training made boxers "bulky" and "slow".
 Given that modern sprinters have adopted this type of training and the outcomes have been consistent improvements in times is this a fallacy?

 A study of history and the findings of research will conclusively state - well yes and no. The problem is that boxers throughout time have ALWAYS used various weight-training methods in their routines.
 They used body weight exercises, they employed skipping routines and they used medicine balls.
 I even read of one boxer in the 1800's training with metal candle holders tied to his legs (today we would call them ankle weights).
 What they did not use was very large weights.
 They also had much more repetitions in their routines.

-So the first thing that has to be said is that "old time" boxers did in fact use weight training in their programs, they just did not recognise it as such.
-The second thing that has to be said is that the weights employed were generally much lighter than those used in modern free weights.
+So ,the first thing that has to be said is that "old time" boxers did in fact use weight training in their programs, they just did not recognise it as such.
+The second thing that has to be said is that the weights employed were much lighter than those used in modern free weights.
 The repetitions of the exercises were also significantly higher than those used today.
-Perhaps the single most important difference however, is the speed at which those exercises were performed.
+The single most important difference however, is the speed at which those exercises were performed.